pranitastudent/Guju-FODMAP-CookBook/README.md

 #### Python

 <p> Python code is tested via unit testing.
 Unit Testing is carried out to check whether a recipe exists in the database through testing its ObjectID.
-The login, register and logout routes are tested to assert whether a Http Response of 200 is obtained.
+The login, register and logout routes are tested to assert whether a HTTP Response of 200 is obtained.
 All 9 unit tests were found to pass.</p>

 <p> Unit tests were run in the terminal using the following command: </p>